 - Full open API

 - Includes private and open workspaces

 I immediately took a liking to Podio.
-Any app that connects me to Evernote and Freshbooks, is always a welcome.
+Any app that connects me to Evernote and Freshbooks, is always welcome.
 So, Podio was my next trial.
-Although Asana promised “Teamwork with emails”, I still took a liking to Podio for its integration feature, especially its integration with Campaign Monitor, Dropbox, and Google docs.
+Although Asana promised “Teamwork with emails”, I still took a liking to Podio for its integration feature, especially its integration with Campaign Monitor, Dropbox, and Google Docs.
 The icing on the cake was our custom integration with Mailchimp alternative – Mailerlite.

 Pricing model of Podio: Upto 5 Employees and 5 External Users, Try Podio for free.

 Comparison with Basecamp:

 In the hunt for a perfect tool for project management, I started with Basecamp, followed by using other tools over time; one by one.
 Here is a very first comparison of Basecamp vs Asana:

 - Basecamp cost varies on the basis of projects and storage.
 For instance, at $20/month, 10 active projects and 3GB space can be used.
 Asana, on the other hand, can be called a basecamp alternative free app.
 Most small businesses can do with the free version.
 For those who cannot, unlimited projects at $50 is more than reasonable!